trothr/chicory/Supply-Chain.md

 cannot be held responsible for rogue keys or other malware, as hard as we try to keep things secure.

+Vetting of keys is *your* responsibility.
+If the maintainers of Chicory collections vetted the keys, that would introduce a hierarchy.
+But also, you would have to delegate trust, distancing yourself from trust anchors.
+For more information see the Code Signing markdown page.

 Package artifacts from Chicory are usually delivered as hierarchies, not as ZIP or TAR archives.
 The hierarchies are not signed.